Neural flow matching models

 1.4 Relationship to diffusion

-Choosing the variance‑preserving stochastic path recovers the DDPM/score‑matching objective (up to a scalar).
-Choosing a straight OT displacement yields Optimal Flow Matching (OFM) (Kornilov et al. 2024).
-Consistency Models (CMs) can be viewed as matching integrated velocities and are thus nested inside FM(Wang et al. 2025).
+If we choose the variance‑preserving stochastic path, we recover the DDPM/score‑matching objective (up to a scalar).
+If we choose a straight OT displacement, we get Optimal Flow Matching (OFM) (Kornilov et al. 2024).
+We can view Consistency Models (CMs) as matching integrated velocities, so they’re nested inside FM(Wang et al. 2025).

 2 A minimal PyTorch implementation